alchemical-lich/alchemical-lich.github.io/_pages/on-the-horizon.md

 ## Blades in the Dark
 A [scoundrel RPG of industrial-fantasy heists](https://evilhat.com/product/blades-in-the-dark/).
 You play a crew of thieves, assassins, or smugglers in Doskvol — a haunted city of electro-plasm lamps, ghost-fogged canals, and feuding noble houses — building a criminal empire one score at a time.
 Fast, narrative-forward, and the engine behind a whole genre of modern indie games.
 Steampunk meets *Peaky Blinders* meets *Thief: The Dark Project*.

-## Nimble 2e
-[5E streamlined and dramatically improved](https://nimblerpg.com/).
-Borrows the three-action economy from PF2e, drops to-hit rolls entirely (you just roll damage dice), and redesigns every class with much more interesting level-up choices.
-Fast, tactical, still plays as a recognizable high-fantasy game — but every round is more decisive.
-The best option if you want "D&D, but better and quicker."

 ## More Pathfinder 2e — Stolen Fate
 A high-level continuation of our PF2e experience.
 [Stolen Fate](https://store.paizo.com/pathfinder/pathfinder-second-edition/adventure-paths/stolen-fate/) is an 11th-to-20th-level adventure path: your heroes discover the scattered cards of a powerful Harrow deck and must race across Golarion (and beyond) to reassemble it before someone rewrites destiny for their own ends.
 Globe-trotting, epic-tier combat, and themes of fate vs. free will.
 A chance to play PF2e at the top of its power curve.